What Do Female Incels Really Want?

 Now femcels are scattered across what Kay tentatively calls the “Femisphere.”
 Some left Reddit altogether, moving instead to a small, femcel-specific board on the Reddit-look-alike site The Pink Pill, which has only 580 members.
 Another reason the femcel subculture is difficult to visualize and comprehend: They’re unwanted even in many women-only spaces, so they sometimes hide or are hidden.
 They were tolerated in the notorious Female Dating Strategy subreddit for a while, but were later kicked out.
 The Forever Alone Women subreddit welcomes them, but forbids the use of any incel or femcel lingo.
 A women-only 4chan-like imageboard called lolcow.farm has a reputation as another site that femcels have drifted to—and is covered with femcel lingo—but virulently denied their presence there when I posted on the site about this story.
 “They’re a fringe group that is mostly a meme,” one commenter wrote.
 “Femcels aren’t real,” another added.

 Femcels are real, and their existence has meaning.
 But thinking of them as a unified group with specific political goals is less useful than thinking of them as overlooked individuals who are now being swept around the web, sometimes letting their insecurities and resentments lead them into unproductive conversations.
-The architecture of many of the forums they’ve ended up in encourage defensiveness, border-patrolling, exclusion, even aggression.
+The architecture of many of the forums they’ve ended up in encourages defensiveness, border-patrolling, exclusion, even aggression.
 For instance, while femcel culture is not inherently transphobic, there is an “overlap or amenability to transphobia,” Kay told me.
 Femcels, especially now, tend to find themselves on identity-based forums that are fixated on biological-essentialist ideas of gender—“women are like this, men are like that,” as Kay put it, more stagnant than revolutionary.
 “These spaces do just kind of become inward-looking, very defensive, rather than about imagining radical new futures,” she said.

 In the past year, the term femcel has taken a surprising turn: It has been adopted by the mainstream internet.
 On Twitter, it’s an easy synonym for “depressed” or “not dating right now.”
 On Instagram, it’s a sort-of-funny word to pair with a baffling meme or a picture in which you actually look really hot and disaffected.
 It’s newly popular on TikTok, which has seen an odd trend toward semi-ironic sex negativity.
 And on Tumblr, it’s the latest word for describing your basic Tumblr user—a romantic loner who likes to blog.
 “The era of the incel is over, the era of the femcel has begun,” reads a tweet that has been circulating as a meme; the text appears above a graph that shows an increase in the number of women under the age of 35 who say they have not had sex in the past year.
 (The graph was created by a right-wing think tank with the creepy task of promoting the “natural family.”)